In 30 seconds:

-Skincare Product Reviews
+1. Skincare Product Reviews

-Skinfluencers have additional credibility: typically they’re either qualified estheticians or dermatologists or have invested significant time into dermo-cosmetic research.
+Skinfluencers have additional credibility: often, they’re either qualified estheticians or dermatologists or have invested significant time into dermo-cosmetic research.

-Monitor Organic Influencer Content
+2. Monitor Organic Influencer Content

 For skincare brands hesitant about joining TikTok, a great tip is to watch skinfluencers’ organic content.
 Keep an eye on skincare trends and monitor what skinfluencers talk about.